Jeon Hae-cheol: Member of the National Assembly

 In the 2012 election, Jeon contested again for Sangnok 1st constituency under the banner of the Democratic Unionist Party (DUP) banner.
 He was challenged by the then ruling Saenuri candidate Park Sun-hee, but Jeon was still leading at several pollings.
 He received 46,927 votes and defeated Park with a margin of 16,630 votes.

 As the presidential election was in December of the year, Jeon worked close to the DUP presidential candidate Moon Jae-in.
 However, on 21 October, approximately 2 months before the election, he withdrew from the presidential campaign following the public backlash for being "too pro-Roh Moo-hyun".
 In the election, Moon finally lost to the Saenuri candidate Park Geun-hye.

 In the 2016 election, Jeon again faced another challenge from Lee Hwa-soo, who had defeated him 8 years ago.
-Despite of vote splitting of the People's Party (PP), he received 35,481 votes and successfully defeated the Saenuri candidate with a margin of 9,152 votes.
+Despite vote splitting of the People's Party (PP), he received 35,481 votes and successfully defeated the Saenuri candidate with a margin of 9,152 votes.
 On 21 August, he was elected the Democratic Party's Chairman for Gyeonggi, defeating Lee Un-ju.

 Prior to the 2018 party leadership election, Jeon was one of the potential candidate for the party presidency.
 He, however, announced he would not run for the position on 15 July.

 In the 2020 election, Jeon faced a challenge from the United Future Party (UFP) candidate Park Ju-won, the former Mayor of Ansan who contested under the banner of the now-defunct PP 4 years ago.
 He received 58.55% and successfully defeated the former Ansan Mayor.

 On 28 April 2020, following the victory of the Democratic Party in the general election, Jeon announced his bid for the party's parliamentary leadership.
 He, however, lost to Kim Tae-nyeon.
 On 16 July, he was elected the Chairman of the Intelligence Committee of the National Assembly.

 2018 local elections

 Prior to the 2018 local elections, Jeon was widely considered as the potential candidate for Gyeonggi governorship.
 In order to run for the party preselection, he announced his resignation as the party chairman for Gyeonggi on 8 January 2018.
 The position was succeeded by Park Kwang-on.

 On 6 March, the same day when the South Chungcheong Governor Ahn Hee-jung had resigned over rape controversy, Jeon officially launched his bid for Gyeonggi governorship.
 On the day, he promised to hold a referendum to separate the northern part of the province.

 Nevertheless, on 20 April, Jeon lost to the former Seongnam Mayor Lee Jae-myung, who had been the most favourable candidate for Gyeonggi governorship.
 He received approximately 36.80%, while Lee received 59.96%.
 Although Jeon conceded his defeat and subsequently helped Lee to win, several pro-Moon Jae-in supporters did not accept the result; some even protested that they would rather vote the incumbent and the Liberty Korea Party (LKP) candidate Nam Kyung-pil.
-On the other hand, Lee won the election, despite of several controversies.
+On the other hand, Lee won the election, despite several controversies.